 Art Graham was appointed to the Florida Public Service Commission by Governor Charlie

-Crist in July 2010 and was reappointed by Governor Rick Scott to serve a term through
+Crist in July 2010 and was reappointed by Governor Rick Scott for a term through

-Commissioner Graham is a member of the National Association of Regulatory Utility
+Chairman Graham is a member of the National Association of Regulatory Utility Commissioners

-Commissioner Graham served on the Jacksonville City Council.
-Among his duties as Council Member, Commissioner Graham helped oversee the budget of JEA, a publicly owned electric, water,
+he served on the Jacksonville City Council.
+Among his duties as Council Member,

+Chairman Graham helped oversee the budget of JEA, a publicly owned electric, water,

 and wastewater utility, and chaired the Transportation, Energy, and Utilities Committee.

-He also served on the Jacksonville Beach City Council from
+He also served on the Jacksonville Beach City Council from 1998 to 2002.

 He is a past chair of the North Florida Transportation Planning Organization and

-vice president of the Northeast Florida Regional Planning Association.
+vice president of the Northeast Florida Regional Council.
 He was President of ART

-Environmental Consulting Services from 2005 to 2009 and was a recovery engineer
+Environmental Consulting Services from 2005 to 2009, and worked on electric power

-Commissioner Graham received a bachelor’s degree in chemical engineering from the Georgia Institute
+He received a bachelor’s degree in chemical engineering from the Georgia Institute

 of Technology in Atlanta.
-He is also a 2001 graduate of Leadership
+He is also a 2001 graduate of Leadership Jacksonville